-Two characters conflict and one is more powerful/more advantageously positioned then the other.
-This powerful character wants to avoid a fight and so warns the other party against provoking a decsive clash because they will lose.
+Two characters conflict, and one is more powerful/more advantageously positioned than the other.
+This powerful character wants to avoid a fight, and so warns the other party against provoking a decisive clash because it's guaranteed that they will lose.
 This could be for any number of reasons:

 - In Bleach, Captain Kyoraku, one of the oldest captains, on two occasions,